Corynebacterium pseudotuberculosis

-Corynebacterium pseudotuberculosis is a Gram-positive bacterium known globally to infect ruminants, horses, and rarely people.
-This bacterium is a facultative anaerobic organism that is catalase-positive and capable of beta-hemolysis.
-In small ruminants, C. pseudotuberculosis causes a disease called caseous lymphadenitis characterized by pyogranulomatous abscess formation.
-In general, this bacterium causes lesions of the skin, lymph nodes, and internal organs.
+Corynebacterium pseudotuberculosis is a Gram-positive bacterium known to infect ruminants, horses, and – rarely – people.
+It is a facultative anaerobic organism that is catalase-positive and capable of beta-hemolysis.
+In small ruminants, C. pseudotuberculosis causes a disease called caseous lymphadenitis, which is characterized by pyogranulomatous abscess formation.
+In general, the bacterium causes lesions of the skin, lymph nodes, and internal organs.
 A disease known as ulcerative lymphagenitis can also result from infection with C. pseudotuberculosis in the distal limbs of horses.
 This bacterium uses the virulence factors phospholipase D and mycolic acid to damage eukaryotic cell walls and resist phagocytic lysosomal degradation, respectively.
 Infection with this bacterium is often confirmed by bacterial culture of the purulent exudate.
 Once the diagnosis has been made, treatment of the infection can begin, but this is difficult due to the nature of the organism and the lesions it forms.
 Specifically, C. pseudotuberculosis is intrinsically resistant to streptomycin, with varying resistance to penicillin and neomycin depending on the strain.
 It has been shown to be susceptible to ampicillin, gentamicin, tetracycline, lincomycin, and chloramphenicol.
 Vaccines have also been produced to develop acquired immunity to this infection.